PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 of dependents of all ages, while the default simtax.py approximation uses the number of dependents under age 17.

+(4) Generate extra OUTPUT variables that are useful in debugging Tax-Calculator logic.

+`Temporarily edit the DVAR_NAMES list in the simpletaxio.py file.`

 Generating an OUTPUT file with Internet TAXSIM
 ----------------------------------------------